scheb/2fa/doc/csrf_protection.md

     csrf_protection: ~
 ```

-Then, the `two_factor` security configuration needs a a CSRF token provider.
+Then, the `two_factor` security configuration needs a CSRF token provider.
 You can set this to use the default
 provider available in the security component:

 ```yaml